greenorbitspace/web/src/content/news/disability-confident.md

 - news
 name: Green Orbit Digital Announces Disability Confident Commitment on International Day of Persons with Disabilities
+exerpt: "Green Orbit Digital Announces Disability Confident Commitment on International Day of Persons with Disabilities This International Day of Persons with Disabilities (IDPWD), Green Orbit Digital is proud to announce its […]"
 ---

-Green Orbit Digital Announces Disability Confident Commitment on International Day of Persons with Disabilities This International Day of Persons with Disabilities (IDPWD), Green Orbit Digital is proud to announce its […]

-# Green Orbit Digital Announces Disability Confident Commitment on International Day of Persons with Disabilities

 This International Day of Persons with Disabilities (IDPWD), Green Orbit Digital is proud to announce its commitment to the Disability Confident scheme, reinforcing our dedication to creating an inclusive and accessible workplace for all.